How to follow a low-histamine diet

 Some people are less tolerant of histamine – they have too much of it in their system.

-This may be because they lack an enzyme called diamine oxidase (DAO), which breaks down histamine in the body, says accredited practising dietitian Nicole Dynan.
+Dietitian Nicole Dynan says this may be because they lack an enzyme called diamine oxidase (DAO), which breaks down histamine in the body.

 “People may lack DAO due to interference by medications or if they have a gut disorder.
 Some foods also block the release of DAO,” says Nicole, of Dietitians Association of Australia.